 As the name suggests, this museum is an absolute must see for those who are in Paris to savor the romantic atmosphere that the city is famed for.
 Situated at the end of a beautifully cobbled lane, the villa that houses the museum dedicated to painter Ary Scheffer and writer George Sand is well worth a visit.
 This museum can’t be omitted in the places you have to visit in Paris.

 Get above the city streets on this old railroad track that has been rejuvenated by a complete floral makeover.
 Pick it up at the Avenue Daumesnil and walk the 4.5 kilometres of stunningly beautiful walkway high above the hustle and bustle of the 12th arrondissement.

-Throw yourself back to Roman times by visiting what is considered to be the longest amphitheatre that the Roman Empire ever constructed.
-Built in 1AD, this is a part of Paris that should not be missed.
+Throw yourself back to Roman times by visiting what is considered to be the longest amphitheater that the Roman Empire ever constructed.
+Built in 1AD, this is a part of the city that should not be missed.